 family was living on Bean Street at Garvin in

 the county as the Clerk of the Circuit Court.

-Ray was inducted into the U. S. Army in November 1938, and relisted on December 12, 1940.
+Ray was enlisted in the U. S. Army in November 1938, and relisted on December 12, 1940.
 It is known that he did his basic training at Fort Benning, Georgia.
 After basic training he was assigned to the 753rd Tank Battalion.
 In the summer of 1941, his battalion was sent to Camp Polk, Louisiana.

 He was assigned to A